-In DTI prediction, there was often an imbalance between positive and negative samples, which could affect model performance, causing it to favor the majority class while neglecting the minority.
-This experiment evaluated the impact of various loss functions on model performance, focusing on those designed to address class imbalance.

-Four loss functions were assessed: Standard Binary Cross-Entropy Loss (SLF), Focal Loss with Dynamic Scaling (FLF), Weighted Binary Cross-Entropy Loss (WLF), and Weighted Binary Cross-Entropy Loss with Reduced Negative Samples (RLF).
-Experiments were conducted in a “warm-start” scenario with imbalanced datasets, evaluating DTI prediction performance across multiple metrics.
-Details of these loss functions could be found in Appendix Section E.

-As shown in Tab.~\ref{tab:2}, the RLF loss function consistently outperformed the others across four benchmark imbalanced datasets, demonstrating its effectiveness for imbalanced DTI prediction.
+In DTI prediction, the imbalance between positive and negative samples can affect model performance, causing it to favor the majority class.
+This experiment evaluated the impact of various loss functions on model performance, focusing on those designed to address class imbalance: Standard Binary Cross-Entropy Loss (SLF), Focal Loss with Dynamic Scaling (FLF), Weighted Binary Cross-Entropy Loss (WLF), and Weighted Binary Cross-Entropy Loss with Reduced Negative Samples (RLF).
+Experiments were conducted in imbalanced datasets and details of these loss functions could be found in Appendix Section E. As shown in Table~\ref{tab:2}, the RLF loss function consistently outperformed the others across four benchmark imbalanced datasets, demonstrating its effectiveness for imbalanced DTI prediction.
 Although RLF did not always yield the highest scores on individual metrics, it showed stable and robust performance.
 By incorporating a weighting parameter \( \varpi \) to reduce the weight of negative samples while maintaining the positive sample weight, RLF addressed class imbalance while preserving the model's discriminative ability.
 These results, observed across four distinct imbalanced datasets, further validated RLF's strong generalization capability.